Belize–Spain relations: Historical relations

 In 1717, after the British settlement in Belize between the 16th and 17th centuries and in order to remove foreigners from the area, the army led by Marshal Antonio Figueroa and Silva Lazo, governor of the Yucatan Peninsula, expelled the English of Rio Belize.
 Even so, over time, the British ended up returning, so this expedition developed a series of Spanish raids to expel them at various times.

 Later, on January 20, 1783, Great Britain and Spain signed the peace and shortly thereafter signed the Treaty of Versailles, in which Spain ceded to Britain a small part of the current Belize, about 1,482 km- or 4,804-, located between the rivers Hondo and Belize.
-In addition, due to the request of British settlers to obtain more territory to have a greater area of action, since the territory assigned to them was very limited, the London Convention of 1786 by which Spain gave him another 1,883 km of Belize (reaching the Sibún River or Laguna Manate, south of Belize River).
+In addition, due to the request of British settlers to obtain more territory to have a greater area of action, since the territory assigned to them was very limited, the Convention of London of 1786 by which Spain gave him another 1,883 km of Belize (reaching the Sibún River or Laguna Manate, south of Belize River).

 However, sometime between 1786 and 1796, a Spanish official who visited the Yucatan to report on Baymen's activities indicated that the Baymen were dangerously expanding their borders to cut the dye stick also in Campeche, near a city of Spanish population.
 Therefore, Spain issued orders for the immediate and effective expulsion of settlers who occupied Belize.
 This triggered a war between Great Britain and Spain on the coast of Belize in September 1798, a war that was called The Battle of St. George's Cay and ended with the Spanish defeat.
 Because of that, the British were able to stay in Belizean territory - and throughout the continental part of Central America-, being able to freely exercise their dominance in the area, although the territory remained, officially, Spanish.